davidsneighbour/kollitsch.dev/content/blog/2022/swapping-swap/index.md

 SwapTotal:      8290300 kB
 ```

-As you can see the amount of swap space is pretty low (8GB, the same amount as my RAM), so I had to add more swap space.
+As you can see the amount of swap space is pretty low (8 GB, the same amount as my RAM), so I had to add more swap space.

 **How to extend the swap space:**

 The process of adding more swapspace is quite easy and concise.
 We first switch off the current swap, then add a new swapfile, then restart the swap space.
 In a last step the swap is made permanent on reboots by adding the new swapfile to the `/etc/fstab` file.

-Before you start this procedure you might want to close down all unnecessary programs that are running in the background (messenger, Dropbox, etc.), because everything in the current swap space will be loaded into your RAM.
+Before you start this procedure you might want to close down all unnecessary programs that are running in the background (messenger, Dropbox, and so on), because everything in the current swap space will be loaded into your RAM.

 The following commands will do the job: